 We may earn money from the products/companies mentioned in this post.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read our Terms & Disclosures.

-Looking to enjoy yellow squash casserole this season?
-It’s a delightful Southern casserole dish to add to your Thanksgiving table or really any family dinner!
-You can make a keto squash casserole simply and quickly and enjoy it tonight.
+Looking to enjoy low carb squash casserole this season?
+It’s a delightful Southern-inspired keto friendly side dish to add to your Thanksgiving table or really any family dinner!
+You can make a gluten free, keto squash casserole simply and quickly and enjoy it tonight.

 - Yellow squash

 - Heavy whipping cream

 - Parmesan cheese